ThomasDStrickland/FM-PegasysWebPortal/README.md

 # FM-PegasysWebPortal
-This is the repository is for the pegasys.gsa.gov website.
+This is the repository for the pegasys.gsa.gov website.